bolt/docs/docs/twig-components/filters.md

 ### current

-Checks if a given record corresponds to the page being shown in the browser.
+Checks if a given record or menu corresponds to the page being shown in the browser.
 Useful for adding 'active' states to menus and such.

 ```twig